 Three of the most commonly used authentication factors for IAM are something that the user knows (such as a password); something the user has (such as a smartphone); and something the user is (a physical property, such as a thumbprint).
 A user typically needs to provide a combination of authentication factors for an authenticator application to confirm their identity and grant them access to the protected resources they are privileged to view or use.

 Many enterprises use two-factor authentication (2FA), which is a basic form of multi-factor authentication (MFA).
 The 2FA process requires a user to provide a username and password, and then enter a code generated by the 2FA application or respond to a notification on a device such as a smartphone.

-IAM systems can help organizations meet the requirements of many compliance mandates related to data security and privacy.
-For example, IAM can aid in Health Insurance Portability and Accountability Act (HIPAA) compliance, which requires organizations that handle protected health information to implement secure electronic access to health data.
+IAM systems can help organisations meet the requirements of many compliance mandates related to data security and privacy.
+For example, IAM can aid in Health Insurance Portability and Accountability Act (HIPAA) compliance, which requires organisations that handle protected health information to implement secure electronic access to health data.

 Businesses can use IAM methods like SSO, MFA, role-based access control (RBAC), and "least privileges" (giving users and entities such as software applications the minimal amount of access required to perform a task) to meet the HIPAA mandate.

 IAM is also useful to financial services institutions, which need to comply with the Sarbanes-Oxley Act (SOX).
 Section 404 mandates that businesses implement, test, and document adequate internal controls for preparing financial reports and protecting the integrity of the financial data in those reports.
 Enforcement of segregation of duties (SoD) policies is one of the many ways that IAM tools and systems can help businesses adhere to SOX requirements.